Joseph Macerollo: Academic career

-From 1969-1985 served on the faculty of the Royal Conservatory of Music in Toronto, Canada, where he also collaborated on the development of the first syllabus for the free bass accordion.
+From 1969–1985 served on the faculty of the Royal Conservatory of Music in Toronto, Canada, where he also collaborated on the development of the first syllabus for the free bass accordion.
 In 1969 he also joined the faculty at Queen's University Kingston.
 In later years, he was welcomed onto the faculty at the University of Toronto (1972).
 By 1987 he emerged as a faculty member at Wilfrid Laurier University.

 Macerollo has concertized on both CBC Radio and CBC Television.
 He has also collaborated with a variety of classical music ensembles including: the Toronto Symphony, the Chamber Players of Toronto, the Orford String Quartet, the Purcell String Quartet, Quartetto Gelato and the Hart House Orchestra.

 In addition, he has also authored several articles on the development of the accordion as a modern musical instrument.

-During the course of his extensive concert career, Mr. Macerollo has performed on accordions designed by several leading international manufacturers including: Hohner Music Instruments in Germany and Giulietti Accordions in the United States.
+During the course of his extensive concert career, Macerollo has performed on accordions designed by several leading international manufacturers including: Hohner Music Instruments in Germany and Giulietti Accordions in the United States.